ornato-t/flairchange_bot-api/README.md

 `}`

 ## `GET /stats/filter`
-Returns the same data as `/stats` but filters out the *special* flairs (such as "chad").
+Returns the same data as `/stats` but filters out the *special* flairs (such as "chad", "transhumanist", "grand inquisitor").
 Users with filtered flairs are counted as members of their original, non *special* flair.
 ### Example
 `{`
 &emsp;`"AuthCenter": "33",`